eduMFA/eduMFA/doc/installation/pip.rst

 Setup and configuration of a webserver can be a complex procedure depending on several parameter (host OS, SSL, internal network structure, ...).
 Some example configuration can be found in the NetKnights GitHub repositories [#nkgh]_.
-More on the WSGI setup for privacyIDEA can be found in :ref:`wsgiscript`.
+More on the WSGI setup for eduMFA can be found in :ref:`wsgiscript`.